 Set Your Clocks Before Bed

 Sleep is essential for a healthy lifestyle, so it’s important to make sure you get enough of it during the transition to daylight savings time.
 A key way to do this is by setting your clocks before bed.
-This will help ensure that you have an adequate sleep and can adjust more easily when transitioning back into normal time.
+This will help ensure that you have a night of adequate sleep and can adjust more easily when transitioning back into normal time.

 Here are some tips on how to prepare your clocks for bedtime: